scottvr/phart/docs/GHM-LATEX.md

 {----

-Lol, it's not perfectly aligned, and I've put the puzzle of the non-fixed-width-but-superficially-resmbling-one-font that is used to display my
+Lol, it's not perfectly aligned, and I've put the puzzle of the _non-fixed-width-but-superficially-resembling-one font_ that is used to display my
-GHFMD-MathJax-Latex "equation", and just stop-gapped for now with a napkin-math equation that alllows it to look as close to correct as it does now, which is to say it came a long way since my first attempt at pasting a phart diagram in here.
+GHFMD-MathJax-Latex "equation", and just stop-gapped for now with a napkin-math equation that alllows it to look as close to correct as it does now, which is to say it came a long way since my first attempt at pasting a **phart diagram** in here.
+It's not a highly complex "solution", but it did take exploring a system I knew nothing about and getting a bit creative.
 FWIW, just using straight-up markdown fences for a pre-formatted block:

 ``` math